-Financial Statements - 31 December 2023
+Financial Statements - 31 December 2024

-Association of Independent Schools of South Australia Inc. Contents For the year ended 31 December 2023
+Association of Independent Schools of South Australia Inc. Contents

-Certificate by Prescribed Designated Officer under S.268 Fair Work (Registered Organisations) Act 2009 2 Report required under subsection 255(2A) 3 Operating report 4 Board Member's report 6 Auditor's Independence Declaration under Section 60-40 of Australian Charities and not-for-profit Commission Act 2012 7 Statement of profit or loss and other comprehensive income 8 Statement of financial position 9 Statement of changes in equity 10 Statement of cash flows 11 Notes to the financial statements 12 Officer declaration statement 32 Independent auditor's report to the members of Association of Independent Schools of South Australia Inc. 33
+Certificate by Prescribed Designated Officer under S.268 Fair Work (Registered Organisations) Act 2009 2

+Report required under subsection 255(2A) 3

+Operating report 4

+Board Member's report 6

+Auditor's Independence Declaration under Section 60-40 of Australian Charities and not-for-profit Commission Act

+2012 7

+Statement of profit or loss and other comprehensive income 8

+Statement of financial position 9

+Statement of changes in equity 10

+Statement of cash flows - 11

+Notes to the financial statements 12

+Officer declaration statement 32

+Independent auditor's report to the members of Association of Independent Schools of South Australia Inc. 33

-Association of Independent Schools of South Australia Inc. Certificate by Prescribed Designated Officer under S.268 Fair Work (Registered Organisations) Act 2009 For the year ended 31 December 2023
+Association of Independent Schools of South Australia Inc. Certificate by Prescribed Designated Officer under S.268 Fair Work (Registered Organisations) Act 2009

-- I, Shannon Warren, being the Chair of the Association of Independent Schools of South Australia Inc. certify: - · that the documents lodged herewith are copies of the full report for the Association of Independent Schools of South Australia Inc. for the year ended 31 December 2023 referred to in Section 268 of the Fair Work (Registered Organisations) Act 2009: - that the full (amended) report was provided to members of the reporting unit on 23 July 2024; and - that the full (amended) report was presented to the Committee of Management of the reporting unit on 22 July 2024 in accordance with Section 268 of the Fair Work (Registered Organisations) Act 2009.
+- I, Shannon Warren, being the Chair of the Association of Independent Schools of South Australia Inc. certify: - that the documents lodged herewith are copies of the full report for the Association of Independent Schools of South Australia Inc. for the year ended 31 December 2024 referred to in Section 268 of the Fair Work (Registered Organisations) Act 2009: - · that the full report was provided to members of the reporting unit on 26 May 2025; and - that the full report was presented to a general meeting of members of the reporting unit on 19 June 2025 in accordance with Section 268 of the Fair Work (Registered Organisations) Act 2009.